Nov 272011

 If you believe orca’s should not have to swim in dirty water containing dilute urine, by all means get them the heck out of the filthy ocean and into a clean aquarium…

 In the same interview, Bob Barker explained that the enclosures orcas are kept in are equivalent to putting a human in a bathtub.
 Really?
 When is the last time you were able to swim at full speed in your bathtub?
 Dive many times your height below the water and then leap into the air more than twice your height?
-Maybe in Bob Barker’s bathtub… Simple truth: orcas are kept in habitats costing tens of millions of dollars, their diets are superlative, their exercise and enrichment plans among the best in the world, and the irrefutable reality is that they live longer in captivity than in the wild.
+Maybe in Bob Barker’s bathtub… Simple truth: orcas are kept in habitats costing tens of millions of dollars, their diets are superlative; and their exercise and enrichment plans among the best in the world.
 Cetologists and trainers at Sea World have been instrumental in protecting these animals in the wild and in captivity, and have provided more knowledge and funding to help orcas than almost anyone else in the world while also fostering interest and passion for these animals in tens of millions of children.
 Bravo!

 Mr. Barker also spoke about how “demeaning” it is for an animal to have to perform tricks for the entertainment of humans.
 This is absurd.
 An animal learns a behavior and it does that behavior and receives praise and reward.
 This exercises their bodies and their minds, and is in no way demeaning to the animal.
 Animals make no value judgments about whether doing a flip befits their social standing—they simply do the behavior and have a great time.
 It is a game, one that they play in the wild as well, and one they can stop anytime they want.
 Perhaps Mr. Barker is simply projecting his life onto the animals—he DID spend his life performing in front of the masses in exchange for a great deal of money which he now seems determined to spend ruining the lives of as many animals as possible.